 Do you’ve any other or thought around this?
 Feel free to drop-in below the comment box.

-If you've any thoughts on [#Updated] Google Analytics setting for Users and Event data retention, then feel free to drop in below comment box or you may create a new topic in our hello restoreBin forum.
+If you've any thoughts on [#Updated] Google Analytics setting for Users and Event data retention, then feel free to drop in below comment box.

 Also, please subscribe to our restoreBin YouTube channel for more important updates.
 Cheers!